 Changing your flooring is no longer a job best left to the pros.
 Some laminate and vinyl flooring can be cut with a utility knife or with a vinyl tile cutter (which looks exactly like an art teacher’s paper cutter), making it easy to produce specific sizes.
 The best part about today’s laminate and vinyl is that they can be installed in an afternoon or two by someone with little experience.

-Groutable peel-and-stick vinyl flooring can look upscale and chic when installing in a herringbone pattern.
+Groutable peel-and-stick vinyl flooring can look upscale and chic when installed in a herringbone pattern.
 Hex vinyl flooring is an improvement to most RV floors.
 Monochromatic patterns can add a down-stated flair to an otherwise bland space.
 For a more unique space, many unusual options can be found online.
 In addition to patchwork, geometric, and watercolor-style vinyl, more traditional options are available online and in stores.
 Moroccan, Cuban, French, and Spanish-style vinyl can be found with a simple Google search.

 Peel and Stick Countertops